 Glasgow Women‘s Aid was established in 1973 as part of the second wave of the women‘s liberation movement.
 During this time women recognised that there was a need to provide support to women who were experiencing domestic abuse.
 Initially the focus was on the women‘s experiences but as the organisation evoloved our focus included children and young people.
-To begin with we relied completely on donations and volunteers however we are now funded through Glasgow City Council and the Scottish Government to provide 37 family spaces in 7 refuge bases across the city and employ 35 workers.
+To begin with we relied completely on donations and volunteers however we are now funded through Glasgow City Council, the Scottish Government and other funders to provide 37 family spaces in 7 refuge bases across the city and employ 45 workers.

 Our workers have the following remits:-

 Glasgow Women's Aid works from a feminist perspective which acknowledges that the root cause of the abuse of women and children is the imbalance of power which exists within our society and allows men more power.

 The development of our service provision over the last 30 plus years has been guided by the women, children and young people that we have supported.
 They have been our inspiration.